Houston-Galveston-Brazoria: Contacts, Related Links

-Regional Air Quality Planning Committee
+Regional Air Quality Planning Advisory Committee

-Appointed by the H-GAC board of directors, the Regional Air Quality Planning Committee is composed of personnel from local government agencies, citizen groups, and representatives of business and industry.
+Appointed by the H-GAC board of directors, the Regional Air Quality Planning Advisory Committee (RAQPAC) is composed of personnel from local government agencies, citizen groups, and representatives of business and industry.
 TCEQ staff are involved as non-voting members, whose main purpose is to provide information and technical assistance.
-The RAQPC assists and advises the H-GAC, regional and local governments, transportation organizations, and other agencies on air quality issues.
+The RAQPAC assists and advises the H-GAC, regional and local governments, transportation organizations, and other agencies on air quality issues.